What Is Thai Chicken Flatbread?

 SUSIE’S KITCHEN NOTES

 Making this with the grandchildren is the whole point of this recipe.
 Let the younger ones spread the peanut sauce.
 Let the older ones distribute the toppings.
-Put the bean sprouts in a small bowl and let everyone add their own.
+Put the cilantro and green onions in small bowls and let everyone garnish their own.
 The flatbread goes in the oven and ten minutes later dinner is ready and everyone had a hand in making it.
 That is a Friday night that everyone remembers.

 Rotisserie chicken torn into small pieces is the fastest and easiest protein for this recipe.
 Season it with a small amount of soy sauce and a squeeze of lime before it goes on the flatbread if you want the chicken to carry more of the Thai flavor profile.
 Two minutes in a bowl with soy sauce and lime while the oven preheats is enough.

-The leftover peanut sauce, if there is any, keeps in the refrigerator for up to five days and works as a dipping sauce for the Thai chicken satay at /thai-chicken-satay-recipe/, as a dressing for noodles, or as a dip for raw vegetables.
+The leftover peanut sauce keeps in the refrigerator for up to five days and works as a dipping sauce for the Thai chicken satay, as a dressing for noodles, or as a dip for raw vegetables.
 Make a little extra and find ways to use it through the week.
 It will not go to waste.

 PAIRING SUGGESTIONS